DAT210/Statistics/README.md

 |courses|Get all courses|
 |courses/<int:course_id>|Get the course with the specified coures_id|

-### OpenAPI documentation
+#### OpenAPI documentation
 https://github.com/DAT210/Statistics/blob/dev/src/openapi.yaml

-## Setting up dev
+### Setting up dev
-Here's a brief intro about what a developer must do in order to start developing the project further, assuming you have Python3 already installed.
-If not, easiest way to get Python3 is by installing the Anaconda distribution (https://www.anaconda.com/download).
-You also need to hav MySQL installed on your computer.
-Look at MySQL's official website for guide on how to install (https://dev.mysql.com/doc/refman/8.0/en/installing.html).
+If you want to develop this project further, you need to have Python3 and MySQL installed on your machine (as stated in the wuick start guide).
+If you do not have Python3, easiest way to get it is by installing the Anaconda distribution (https://www.anaconda.com/download).
+Look at MySQL's official website for guide on how to install if you don't have this either(https://dev.mysql.com/doc/refman/8.0/en/installing.html).

 Next step is to run these commands in cmd or terminal to clone git repo and install needed Python packages.
 ```shell